 Today, Porter Farms is a highly-diversified farm.
 In addition to the organic vegetables we market through our own CSA, we also sell wholesale onions and cabbage to Whole Foods for stores in Boston, New York City and Connecticut; Tuscarora Organic Growers Cooperative for stores in Washington, D.C. and Baltimore; Boston Organics; and Hawthorne Valley Farm in Ghent, NY, who makes fermented cabbage products.

-Though Dorothy, Jack and Steve are no longer with us, their steadfast devotion to the basic tenets of organic farming imbue us with renewed determination each growing season, providing us with the inspiration to find new, innovative methods of bringing you fresh, local, organic produce.
+Though Dorothy, Jack and Steve are no longer with us, their steadfast devotion to the basic tenets of organic farming continues to inspire us.